Jonathas de Andrade

 Temple Time

-Ryan Trecartin is one of the most daring artists working with video in current days.
-His movies are a mixture of performance arts, sitcoms and hypnotic digital collages, like the result of a collaboration between Bosch and Keith Haring.
-Shot in a former Masonic temple in Los Angeles – a five-story warren of large, cavernous rooms akin to a windowless convention center – “Temple Time” unfolds like a horror-movie group expedition in a campsite wasteland.
+Ryan Trecartin is one of the most innovative artists working in video today.
+Ryan Trecartin’s films are a mix of performance art, sitcoms, and hypnotic digital collages.
+Filmed in a former Masonic temple in Los Angeles—a five-story labyrinth of large, cavernous rooms resembling a convention center—Temple Time unfolds like a horror movie expedition of a group of friends to a wild camping ground.

 Meg Stuart